tiberlab/tibercad/manual/Sphinx/Complete/Introduction.rst

 **Definition of a surface**

-First a *line loop* is composed, listing all the  lines constituting the  boundary of the surface; then this  line  loop is  assigned to a  *Plane Surface* object (this  procedure can be alternatively performed throgh the  graphical interface).
+First a *line loop* is composed, listing all the  lines constituting the  boundary of the surface; then this  line  loop is  assigned to a  *Plane Surface* object (this  procedure can be alternatively performed through the  graphical interface).

 ::